-Estimator for the partially linear model.
+Estimator for the partially linear regression coefficient.

 Usage